Jainism in Pakistan

-Jainism in Pakistan has an extensive heritage and history, with several ancient Jain shrines scattered across the country.
+Jainism in Pakistan has an extensive heritage and history.
+Prior to partition, Jains were less than 1% of the population of what is now Pakistan.
+There are several ancient Jain shrines scattered across the country.
+However, much of the Jain heritage is in poor-condition or has been demolished due to a lack of awareness or conservation efforts.

+Jainism was prevalent in the region during the Mauryan (3rd century BCE), early Islamic polities (8th–10th centuries CE), Sultanates, Mughal, and British eras.
 Baba Dharam Dass was a holy man whose tomb is located near the bank of a creek called (Deoka, Deokay, or Degh) near Chawinda Phatic, behind the agricultural main office in Pasrur, near the city of Sialkot in Punjab, Pakistan.
 Another prominent Jain monk of the region was Vijayanandsuri of Gujranwala, whose samadhi (memorial shrine) still stands in the city.

+Periodisation

+Muhammad Hameed divides the Jain history in Pakistan into three phrases: